poezio/poezio/doc/source/plugins/index.rst

 --------------------

-Most plugins will manage their configuration internally, and you do not (and should not) have to edit it, but some (e.g. mpd_client or gpg) require manual editing (the :term:`/set` command can be used, but it is not pleasant to set multiple values with it).
+Most plugins will manage their configuration internally, and you do not (and should not) have to edit it, but some (e.g. mpd_client) require manual editing (the :term:`/set` command can be used, but it is not pleasant to set multiple values with it).